₹75,000 Salary Investment Plan India 2026 — Full Breakdown

 Term insurance at 30 — higher cover, still cheap

 At 30, ₹1.5 crore term cover costs ₹900–₹1,100/month.
-Buy this week, not next month.
-The premium locks in at your current age.
-At 35, the same ₹1.5Cr policy runs ₹1,400–₹1,800/month and you've spent five years uninsured.
+Buy this week.
+The premium locks in at your current age — at 35, the same ₹1.5Cr policy runs ₹1,400–₹1,800/month and you've spent five years without adequate cover.

 Family health insurance

-If you have corporate health cover, you already know it goes away the moment you leave or get laid off.
-A ₹10L family floater — covering you and your spouse — costs ₹1,200–₹1,800/month depending on age and insurer.
-I'm budgeting ₹1,500.
+Corporate health cover goes away the moment you leave or get laid off.
+A ₹10L family floater — covering you and your spouse — costs ₹1,200–₹1,800/month.
+The plan here uses ₹1,500.

 The investments